people at window SH001 v2

 1. Minimum qualifications – Minimum qualifications have been around for many years and it isn’t always clear how or why they were established; however, these minimum qualifications can often restrict the diversity of applicants.
 For example, some jobs may require certain physical abilities (e.g., ability to lift 50lbs) which could disadvantage women or people with disabilities, or they may require a college degree, which could limit groups with traditionally lower socio-economic status.
 Carefully review your minimum qualifications with an eye towards whether they are truly necessary.
 For example, does the job truly require that every employee be able to lift 50lbs or could the job be restructured so employees can work together to lift.
 Similarly, is a college degree required, or could military experience or specific certifications (such as the Google Certificates program) be alternative ways to meet this requirement.

-2. Develop assessment programs with the goal of eliminating bias and improving inclusion and accessibility – Work with your assessment vendor(s) to ensure that your assessment process is unbiased and that assessments have been selected and combined in a way that minimizes the likelihood of adverse impact.
+2. Develop assessment programs with the goal of reducing bias and improving inclusion and accessibility – Work with your assessment vendor(s) to ensure that your assessment process is unbiased and that assessments have been selected and combined in a way that minimizes the likelihood of adverse impact.
 Additionally, ensure your tests and interview questions use inclusive language and are implemented with accessibility in mind (e.g., tests are compatible with screen readers, reading levels are appropriate).

 3. Think beyond just tests – Of those who pass, who gets invited to the next step, and how?
 Companies often carefully monitor their testing programs.
 However, issues often occur with the steps that occur before or after the tests.
 For example, if 70% of applicants pass the test, how are decisions made regarding who is brought in for the next phase of the interview?
 Often this process is highly subjective and leads to unintended bias (e.g., mostly employee referrals are brought onsite).
 Injecting more objectivity to this process in the form of scored resumes, blind resume reviews, or a random set of applicants invited onsite can help.